ngshaohui/webdev/week04 - js and js libraries/javascript.md

 console.log(st); // There are 54 apples
 ```

+## Equality

+When checking for equality between 2 values, always use the triple equals `===` to compare them instead of double equals `==`.

+Since JS is a weakly typed language, we need to ensure that we always use strict equality checks to prevent unwarranted type conversions.

 ## Objects (part 2)

 Object values can also be other objects, as well as functions.